ManoelH/PersonAPI/README.md

 # PersonAPI
-A Java API Rest created using SpringBoot and JPA to management people
+A Java API Rest created using Java 11, SpringBoot and JPA to management people

+<strong>REQUISITES:</strong>

+JAVA 11 installed

+POSTMAN

+IntelliJ IDE or SpringTools

 # Testing